 Although some of the products that we use are classed as non-harmful, we cannot recommend that it is safe to eat fruit and vegetables from the areas where herbicide treatment has been applied.
-The products which we use are not approved for use on crops of any kind, so neither JKSL nor the suppliers of the products can vouch for their safety.
+The products which we use are not approved for use on crops of any kind, so we cannot guarantee their safety.

-JKSL can supply detailed information about the products we use, including Safety Data Sheets and contact details for the manufacturer.
+We can supply detailed information about the products we use, including contact details for the manufacturer.

 CAN I REMOVE / MOVE THE CANES?

 We recommend that if the canes are cut too close to the ground, then the material has the potential to re-grow.
 When JKSL cut Japanese knotweed canes on site, we leave the stems in place to a height of 100-150mm to reduce the potential for cross contamination.

 You can’t remove Japanese knotweed material from site unless you comply with the relevant waste regulations.
 Generally, you can’t put it in your green bin (although this is specific to your local authority).
 You should avoid putting Japanese knotweed material in your compost, as it could potentially re-grow.
 Japanese knotweed canes do not break down very quickly and rhizomes (roots) can remain viable for an extended period unless the compost reaches a high temperature.